axieinfinity/ronin-documentation/docs/validator/setup.md

 # Setting nodekey
 GASPRICE=20000000000

-# INSTANCE_NAME the name of your instance that you want to display in stats website
+# INSTANCE_NAME the name of your instance that you want to display on the stats page.
-INSTANCE_NAME=xxxx
+INSTANCE_NAME=insert-your-instance-name

 # User for postgres account
 DB_USERNAME=postgres